logseq/handbooks/how-to-write-handbook.md

 > which are beneficial for future scalability, and writing experience.
 > https://github.com/edn-format/edn

-## Categories
+## Category

-The current top-level grouping of Handbook is abstracted through `Categories`, which are derived from the first level of directories under `docs/*`.
+The current top-level grouping of Handbook is abstracted through `Category`, which are derived from the first level of directories under `docs/*`.
-Each Category folder also corresponds to a configuration file `docs/category/config.edn`, which is used to configure the meta information of that `category`.
+Each Category folder also corresponds to a configuration file `docs/your-category-name/config.edn`, which is used to configure the meta information of the `category`.

 ```clojure
 {:title       "🔆 Onboarding"